swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 failures.
 We believe this should be a net positive if it can highlight actual bugs you would have missed previously.

-You can use `SWIFT_TESTING_XCTEST_INTEROP_MODE=off` in the short-term to revert back to the current behaviour.
-Refer to the "Interoperability Modes" section for a full list of options.
+You can use `SWIFT_TESTING_XCTEST_INTEROP_MODE=warning-only` in the short-term to revert any changes to test pass/fail outcomes as a result of interoperability.

 ## Integration with supporting tools